drupal-entity-training/event/index.md

 ### Viewing entities on a page

-Viewing an entity on a page requires a _view builder_ that is responsible for constructing a renderable array from an entity object.
-Futhermore, a route is needed that utilizes the view builder to output the entity's fields on a given path.
-All of this can be automated by amending the entity annotation.
+Viewing an entity on a page requires a route on which the entity's field values are output on a given path.
+This can be automated by amending the entity annotation.

 #### Add a route